mtple/FreeTurtle/README.md

 All four route to the same **task runner**, which:

 1. Loads `soul.md` (the CEO's identity and voice)
-2. Loads recent memory (posting log, post queue)
+2. Loads recent memory (posting log, post queue, long-term memory, daily memory)
 3. Collects tools from active modules
 4. Calls the LLM (Claude or OpenAI)
 5. Checks policy allowlists and approval requirements before executing tools